canonical/launchpad-manual/user/how-to/import-openpgp-key.rst

 Using Passwords and Encryption Keys to manage OpenPGP keys
 ----------------------------------------------------------

 The easiest way to generate a new OpenPGP key in Ubuntu is to use the *Passwords and Encryption Keys* tool.
-If you are using Ubuntu 10.04 or an earlier version, it is located at *Applications &gt; Accessories &gt; Passwords and Encryption Keys*.
-In Ubuntu 10.10 and later versions, it is located at *System &gt; Preferences &gt; Passwords and Encryption Keys*
+If you are using Ubuntu 10.04 or an earlier version, it is located at *Applications & Accessories & Passwords and Encryption Keys*.
+In Ubuntu 10.10 and later versions, it is located at *System & Preferences & Passwords and Encryption Keys*

 Creating your OpenPGP keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Step 1:** Open *Passwords and Encryption Keys*.

-**Step 2:** Select *File &gt; New*, select *PGP Key*, and then follow the on-screen instructions.
+**Step 2:** Select *File & New*, select *PGP Key*, and then follow the on-screen instructions.

 Now you'll see your new key listed in the *Passwords and Encryption Keys* tool.